Launceston Harvest Market

 Visitors can take all they harvest with them – most, if not all, of the market's products are good travellers - during journeys along the Tamar Valle Wine Route and other parts of northern Tasmania.

-The Harvest Launceston Community Farmers' Market takes place every Saturday from 8.30am to 12.30pm at the Cimitiere St car park in Launceston - opposite City Park and the Grand Chancellor Hotel.
+The Harvest Launceston Community Farmers' Market is held every Saturday from 8.30am to 12.30pm at the Cimitiere St car park in Launceston - opposite City Park and the Grand Chancellor Hotel.

 The market sells only food and beverages grown and produced in Tasmania and is run within Australian Farmers' Market Association Guidelines.